Load from a folder containing metadata files

 }

-]Deletion is supported for all ID-keyed catalog entities.
-Composite tables (value and frequency) are not deleted directly; they are removed through cascades from their parent enumeration, variable, dataset, or folder.
+]_delete is supported for all ID-keyed catalog entities (including variable).
+Composite tables (value and frequency) cannot be deleted directly; they are removed through cascades from their parent enumeration, variable, dataset, or folder.

 Cascades are applied before export: